ikjordan/ZX81_USB_KBD/README.md

 The ZX81 keyboard is not the greatest for fast typing.
 Also it only possesses a sub-set of the keys needed to drive a modern OS.
 The reasons for creating this project were:
 1) It can be fun to control a ZX81 emulator with an authentic keyboard
 2) It makes a change for me to code for a real time application in Python, rather than C
+3) As a realistic fully functioning keyboard for picozx81

 It is also amusing that a $3 dollar part, running at 125MHz, with 264kB of RAM and 2MB of Flash, is being used to control the keyboard of the ZX81, when originally the ZX81 processor ran at 3.25MHz, and the base ZX81 was initially sold with 1kB of RAM!